 Take a look at the schematic.
 This circuit configuration is a type of oscillator called an astable multivibrator.
 What do you think it will do?
-Connect the wires according to the Wiring Checklist, noting that the transistor bases are not connected although their wires cross in the schematic.
-Initially set the variable resistor (VR) to its minimum value (turn it to the right).
+Connect the circuit, noting that the transistor bases are not connected although their wires cross in the schematic.
+Initially set the variable resistor (VR) to its minimum value (turn it to the left).
 Press the switch and hold it down.
 One LED is on while the other is off, and they change about every second.
 What do you think will happen as you turn the knob on the VR?
 The right LED stays on longer than the left one.

 In this circuit, one transistor is always on while the other is off.
 In this type of oscillator there is no inductor, the frequency is controlled only by the resistors and capacitors.
-The 100K $\Omega$ and 10 $\mu$ F determine how long NPN1 is on and the 3.3K $\Omega$ , VR, and 100 $\mu$ F determine how long NPN2 is on.
+The $100k\Omega$ and 10μ F determine how long the left transistor is on and the $3.3k\Omega$, VR, and 100μ F determine how long the right transistor is on.
 If you want to experiment with changing part values, go ahead.
 But don't replace the capacitors with the smaller disc ones (you'll see why in the next experiment).